 Sustainability within bio børsten

 For our blog series “Doing business with an impact” we interviewed Ola Bungum, co-founder of the company bio børsten.
-Their contributions toward the 2030 Agenda lies on 3 Sustainable Development Goals – SDG 13 (Climate action), SDG 14 (Life below water) and SDG 15 (Life on land).
+Their contributions toward the 2030 Agenda lies on 3 Sustainable Development Goals – SDG 13: Climate Action, SDG 14: Life below water, and SDG 15: Life on land.

-bio børsten makes sustainable and degradable toothbrushes which are made out of bamboo.
+Bio børsten makes sustainable and degradable toothbrushes which are made out of bamboo.

+Ola: We generate a huge amount of plastic waste in throwing away toothbrushes.
+People would not think that might be the case.
 However, if you look at the entire globe, we use 3,5 billion toothbrushes every year.
 And that amounts to 70.000 tons of plastic.

 Basically, we set out to make the first and most sustainable alternative.
 We want to make our product the best toothbrush you can find on the market which, at the same time, is also sustainable.

 People tend to change toothbrushes several times a year. bio børsten is a more sustainable option.

 We are sustainable in a couple of different ways.
 Starting with the materials, we chose bamboo and nylon.
 Nylon is plastic so we have not gone completely plastic-free.
 But if you consider the mass of a conventional toothbrush, 98 per cent of the plastic is in the handle itself.
 And that is what we have eliminated by making it out of bamboo instead.
 In addition, if our toothbrush should somehow end up in the ocean or in nature, it degrades over a period of five years maximum.
 If you compare that to a conventional toothbrush